emwap/signature-paper/paper.md

 \todo{Describe the C-monad and CompExp}

-The language is implemented using the technique of combining deep and shallow embeddings [@svenningsson2013combining].
+The language is implemented as a combination of a shallow and a deep embedding.
 The shallow embedding (\cref{lst:signature-shallow}), which is also the programmer interface, provides combinators to describe the mapping of a function.
 The deep embedding (\cref{lst:signature-deep}) is interpreted by the compiler to apply the rules.

 By using two separate embeddings it is possible to have a small set of constructs that the compiler has to deal with, while at the same time provide a rich set of combinators to the end user.
+This way of combining deep and shallow embeddings has been shown to be very powerful for implementing EDSLs [@svenningsson2013combining].

 ``` {.haskell .skip #lst:signature-deep style=float caption="Signature Language (deep embedding)"}
 -- | Annotations to place on arguments or result